dubrie/public/books.md

 ### Active Books

-- Begin Again:  James Baldwin's America and Its Urgent Lessons For Our Own
+- The Midnight Library by Matt Haig

 ### Up Next
-- The Midnight Library
 - Linked: How Everything is Connected to Everything Else

 ### Books To Read List